-From Dan on January 21st, 2009 in Green Remodeling
+From Dean Dowd on January 21, 2009 in Green Remodeling

 Backtracking along the trail of oil use and production turned out to be simple.
 You see, the vast majority of us walk that trail every day.
 Despite our very worthwhile clamoring for energy alternatives, we can still find oil in a flick of the light switch, the turnover of an engine, a dab of shampoo or lotion.
 The list of oil-related products is staggering.
 And it’s important to remember how all of our products, even those without petroleum, get to us.